-- Chop the rhubarb into 5cm (2 in) pieces and place onto the top of the apples.
+Chop the rhubarb into 5cm (2 in) pieces and place on top of the apples.

-- Using your fingers mix the ingredients until they resemble a crumbly mix.
+Using your fingers, mix the ingredients until it resembles a crumbly mix.

-- Place the apple & rhubarb mix into an 8×8 pan.
+Place the apple & rhubarb mix into a greased 8×8 pan.

 If you’re interested of how much of an impact this tasty paleo dessert will have on your diet then you can find all the important information below.
 This information is only an estimate but will hopefully help you out if you’re keep tracking of certain nutritional information.